-The judges will be members of the technical committee, organizing committee, and individual teams.
+The judges will be members of individual teams.
 There will be five judges for each game, where judges will not judge any game in which their team is competing (if possible) and one judge will be designated as head judge.
 The head judge will instruct the judges in how to properly judge the game, monitor drop-in player communication, and make notes regarding when players are not present on the field throughout the game.

 The four judges will judge each player on the field.
-The judges will score the players based on the following criteria, although a player's judge score can be no lower than 0 if it was on the field for most of the half (i. e. for at least 5 minutes).
-If a robot was not on the field for most of the half, its overall judge score will be -5 by default.
+The judges will score the players based on the following criteria, although a player's judge score can be no lower than 0 if it entered the game.
+If a robot did not enter the game, its overall judge score will be -5 by default.
 This will be determined by the head judge.